-The syn1588® PCIe NIC and the syn1588® VIP Evaluation Board can generate periodic signals and provide them as outputs via any of the SMA connectors of the board.
+The syn1588[®] PCIe NIC can generate periodic signals and provide them as outputs via any of the SMA connectors of the board.
 This can be done in two ways:

-- Digitally generating a periodic signal via the PERIOD 0 and/or 1 register set on the FPGA (syn1588[®] User Guide, chapter 4.6.3 Frequency Output) - 2.
+Digitally generating a periodic signal via the PERIOD 0 and/or 1 register set on the FPGA (syn1588[®] User Guide, chapter 6.1.1.7 Frequency Output)

 Digitally generating a periodic signal in the same way.
 Feeding it to the external jitter-cleaner PLL.
 Generating the desired output frequency via this jitter-cleaner PLL.